aslam-31/web/replit.md

 - June 23, 2025.
 Initial setup
 - June 23, 2025.
 Enhanced with advanced Three.js animations, parallax effects, and moving vector graphics throughout the page
 - June 23, 2025.
 Updated branding to CLIFTON with new eagle logo and company identity
+- June 23, 2025.
+Updated content to Clifton Traders import-export business with new services, vision, mission, and background images
 ```

 ## User Preferences